maximbaz/rebuild-detector/README.md

 ## Usage

 Run `checkrebuild` to see which packages need to be rebuilt.
+If you see no output, it means there is nothing to rebuild.

 Use verbose mode `checkrebuild -v` to get a bit more information about why these packages are flagged.